Tips for supporting dyslexia in the classroom

-- Try to break assignments into smaller, more manageable tasks.
+- try and break assignments into smaller, more manageable tasks

-- Provide worksheets to organise information for writing assignments - templates with different types of writing frames and mind maps that students can choose from when preparing a writing assignment.
+- assignments.
+Have templates with different types of writing frames and mind maps that students can choose from when preparing a writing assignment.

-- Try to avoid penalising a student for spelling, or provide separate grades for content and spelling.
+- try and avoid penalising a student for spelling or provide a separate grade for content and one for spelling